mockyeah/mockyeah/docs/pages/API/Mock-API.md

 If you want the mock to match only for specific headers, query parameters, or request body, or use some of the more advanced matching features like regular expressions or functions, then use the object syntax.
+All keys but `path` are optional.
 Its structure is:

 <!-- prettier-ignore -->
 ```js